A Brief Guide to Selling Inherited Property

 Establish your relationship with the property

 Inheriting a house doesn’t give you the automatic right to sell it.
-Even if you’are the person named who will receive the house in a will, you must apply for probate before you can sell it on legally.
+Even if you are the person named who will receive the house in a will, you must apply for probate before you can sell it on legally.
 However, if you’re handed a share of the estate as a direct beneficiary, the process could be a lot simpler.

 What is probate?

 Applying for probate gives you the right to deal with the deceased’s estate.
 If you are an executor of the will, you can request a grant of probate from the probate registry giving you the authority to deal with the estate, access bank accounts and share money between named beneficiaries.
 If a will wasn’t left, however, a close friend or relative can apply.
 Find out more about how probate works here.

 You don’t need probate if: